Spoookyyy/luaj/README.md

 # About

-Luaj is a fork of LuaU with type checking.
+Luaj is a fork of LuaU with type checking, Provided a faster compiler and makes string functions faster!